thegux/wouldYouRather/README.md

 The LeaderBoard component fetches the users and displays them by descending order of their score.

 The NewQuestion component is responsible to add a new question to the store.

+## Image References

+React-Redux Logo: Noteworthy, The Journal Blog.
+Medium.
+Users' avatars: Icon Pond, Freepik, Flaticon.
+Error: Smashicons, Flaticon.